Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Experiments

+To validate robustness to unseen models, we conduct black-box experiments in Table~\ref{black-box}.
+The results also show that our method outperforms the optimization-free method and image-specific methods in most metrics, often surpassing them across various diffusion models~\cite{rombach2022high, brooks2023instructpix2pix}.
+Importantly, while image-specific methods~\cite{raising, semantic} rely on larger perturbation budgets and GPU-intensive image-aware fine-grained optimization, our method can serve as a practical alternative by offering reliable transferability with better imperceptibility and near-zero inference cost.

+\paragraph{\textbf{\textup{Evaluation on Real Images.}}} We evaluate white-box and black-box immunization on the real-image ImageNet-Edit dataset~\cite{blurguard} to assess transferability across diverse diffusion models compared with universalized baselines(\ie Enc., Emb., Map).
+As shown in Table~\ref{imagenet-uap}, our method, which is carefully designed for the UAP setting rather than naively obtained by scaling up training data from image-specific baselines, consistently outperforms universalized baselines.

+Tables~\ref{tab:imagenet-edit-main} and~\ref{imagenet-specific-bb} further confirm that our UAP-based immunization framework provides competitive or superior protection on real images compared to image-specific methods in the white-box and black-box settings, respectively, while maintaining practicality and efficiency with near-zero inference cost.

-A potential concern is reverse-engineering of protections.
-However, our method generates diverse UAPs even for the same prompt, producing varied protection patterns that hinder reverse-engineering, as supported by Table~\ref{target} and Appendix~\ref{limit}.
-Further analysis of limitations, discussions and societal impacts is provided in Appendix~\ref{limit} and \ref{app:societal}.
+\paragraph{\textbf{\textup{Limitations and Discussions.}}} A potential concern is reverse-engineering of protections.
+However, our method generates diverse UAPs even for the same prompt, producing varied protection patterns that hinder reverse-engineering, as supported by Table~\ref{target}.
+Further analysis of limitations and discussions is provided in the supplementary material (Sections~E and~F).